Bode George expresses sorrow as PDP founding members defect to ADC

 Meanwhile, citing the PDP crisis, Mark, who emerged as the coalition’s interim national chairman, has officially resigned from the PDP.

-Reacting to the development on Friday, George, during an interview on Channels Television, said he’s heartbroken that the main opposition party, which he often regards as the ‘political Iroko tree in Nigeria’, is being abandoned by some of its founding members due to its internal crisis.
+During an interview on Channels TV on Friday, George said that he was heartbroken that the main opposition party, which he often regards as the ‘political iroko tree in Nigeria’, is being abandoned by some of its founding members due to its internal crisis.

-The former military administrator of Lagos State claimed that some of the founding PDP members who dumped the party for the ADC were responsible for the party’s lingering crisis.
+The former Military Administrator of Ondo State said that some of the founding PDP members, who dumped the party for the ADC, were responsible for their former party’s lingering crisis.

 ‘We have crisis, yes, but I am happy to report to Nigerians that the ability of the PDP to come together, to debate to discuss and analyse the crisis and to come to a conclusion that we will remain united.
 And the second day, we had the meeting they opted out.
 As a retired-general, I have ben thinking about what could be the reason behind this, my conclusion is very simple, it is nothing but existential imbecility’.

-George also dismissed the narrative that the ADC will be a strong opposition to the ruling party, claiming that the party lacks the strategy to play opposition politics like the PDP.
+George also dismissed the narrative that the ADC would be a strong opposition to the ruling party, saying that the party lacked the strategy to play opposition politics like the PDP.

 Leave a Reply